jKyuery/portfolio-web/README.md

 ## TODO

-- Fix project section (Make sure it works and is beind displayed properly)
+- Fix project section (Make sure it works and is being displayed properly)

 ## Credits